-Below are some great resources for those seeking a deeper understanding of the Gospel.
+Below are top resources for those seeking a deeper understanding of the Gospel

 If there is "nothing new under the sun," perhaps the main task now facing the Western church is not to reinvent or be relevant, but to remember.
 The truth of the gospel is still contained within vintage faith statements.
 Within creeds and catechisms we can have our faith strengthened, our knowledge broadened, and our love for Jesus deepened.